w3c/trace-context/spec/02-sotd.md

-This new version adds considerations for `span-id` field generation.
+This new version adds considerations for the generation of the `trace-id` and `span-id` fields.